phyro/minicash/README.md

 * `/split` - consumes proofs of promise and creates new promises based on the split amount.

 **_NOTE: A serious implementation should at least include wallet level locking to avoid race conditioning updates as well as atomic guarantees in the split function._**

+### LICENSE

+The code in this repository is under [MIT license](LICENSE.md).
+Some of the dependencies used use a different license including BSD-3, Apache 2.0 and MPL 2.0.
+I am no lawyer so I can't advise you if or when you can use this meaning it's up to you to figure out whether you can use this in your project.